ryanlelek/Raneto/example/content/volunteer/developing-job-skills-1.md

 /*
 Title: Developing Job Skills 1
 Sort: 1
-article_tags: something,hello
+article_tags: volunteer
 */

+## Developing Job Skills 1

-### Developing Job-Readiness Skills in Youth with ASD through Volunteering: Getting Started
+###Developing Job-Readiness Skills in Youth with ASD through Volunteering: Getting Started

 (Part 1 of a 2 part series)

 > By Laurie Pearce

 Like many other parents of a youth with an Autism Spectrum Disorder (ASD), I find thoughts of the future can be positively paralyzing.
 To overcome that paralysis, I decided to focus on helping my son prepare for some form of work when he leaves school.
 The focus is not on career development, but simply to increase the options that will be available for him to make a meaningful life for himself once he leaves school.
 This article provides some suggestions for other parents with similar goals, suggestions that I believe can be applied to individuals wherever they might be on the spectrum.

-### The First Job is in the Home
+###The First Job is in the Home

 You don’t have to look far to find a way to develop job skills in your child or youth: just take a look around your home.
 Household chores are not just a way to share the workload of family life; they’re an invaluable way to help your child develop useful skills and a sense of responsibility.

 Even the simplest household chore develops core skills.
 For example, emptying the dishwasher means your child must learn the appropriate storage location for each item, how to sort items by type (such as keeping all the spoons together), and how to handle items that are fragile vs. those that are sturdy.
 Good old fashioned hand-washing of the dishes is even better, since it requires things like running water at an appropriate temperature, applying the right amount of pressure for cleaning, and working in collaboration with others (for example, the person drying the dishes).

 - Choose chores that are repeated frequently (cleaning or putting away dishes, sweeping floors, taking out garbage or recycling, etc.) rather than done more rarely (cleaning out the basement, raking leaves, washing windows).
 This ensures the opportunity for lots of practice.